 Students will be challenged to work through cases and provide their clinical reasoning to peers and faculty through discussion boards and video conferencing.
-These cases will often require an integration of care from the office setting to the emergency department and hospital.
-The student will develop knowledge and skills for practice in the emergency room and hospital setting in addition to the outpatient ambulatory primary care clinic.
+These cases will require care from the hospitalist's perspective.
+The student will develop knowledge and skills for practice in the hospital setting.

-Clinical Residency 940, 941, 942 (12 credit hours)
+DMS 940: Clinical Residency (6 credit hours)

-The residency experience is designed to enhance the student's clinical knowledge and skills while employed and practicing in the outpatient clinical setting such as family practice, outpatient internal medicine, urgent care or emergency department.
-The student will demonstrate competency development in the six core competency arenas of: patient care; medical knowledge; practice-based learning and improvement; interpersonal and communication skills; professionalism; and systems-based practice.
+The residency is designed to enhance the student's application of clinical knowledge and skills while employed and practicing in the clinical setting.
+The student will demonstrate competency development in the six core competency areas of patient care; medical knowledge; practice-based learning and improvement; interpersonal and communication skills; professionalism; and systems-based practice.
+Additionally, this course will encourage the student to explore ways to overcome the common threats to successful clinical practice, such as provider burnout, work satisfaction, lack of resource access and more.